mwoodbri/django-tutorial/Practical-2/README.md

         >>> patient = Patient(first_name="foo", last_name="bar", study=study)
         >>> patient.save()

 1. Add an extra column to the HTML table on the main page of our web application that shows the number of patients for each study.
-Hint 1: the syntax to return the patients for a study is ```study.patient_set```.
+Hint 1: the syntax to return the collection of patients for a study is ```study.patient_set.all```.
 Hint 2: the filter to display the length of a collection in a template is ```{{ collection|length }}```

 Add a second view
 -----------------